rapid7/lecli/README.md

 Logs can be created with a given name and default values by providing the name.
 If you wish to supply additional information, the (relative or full) path to a JSON file can be provided.

+Note that only creation of a single log object is supported at this time.

 Example JSON:

     {